imjasonh/globetrotter/README.md

   - **Factory**
     - a Factory can produce a new Rover in an adjacent space, for one action, or
     - if a Rover is adjacent to a Factory, it can regain 1 hit point for one action, up to max 5.
-    - if a player has multiple Rovers, they must choose which Rover will perform the action on their turn.
+    - when a player has multiple Rovers, they must choose which Rover will perform the action on their turn.
 Having two Rovers doesn't let you perform one action for each of them on each turn.
   - **Drill Cannon** - a Drill Cannon HQ must be readied and aimed before it can fire.
 Each of these takes one action:
     - _Ready_: mark the Drill Cannon as ready.
     - _Aim_: announce a space anywhere on the board that you are aiming at.